Student Success FAQs

 If you excel at a particular subject you may be a good candidate to be a tutor.
 Tutors are paid an hourly rate and it is an excellent complement to your resume.
 Stop by the Academic Center for Excellence for more information.

-You should discuss any major change with your Academic Advisor or a counselor in Student Resource Center (A-144).
-If you decide to change your major, a counselor in the Student Resource Center will discuss the appropriateness of the change based on your career goal.
+You should discuss any major change with your Academic Advisor or a counselor in Student Success Center (D-102).
+If you decide to change your major, a counselor in the Student Success Center will discuss the appropriateness of the change based on your career goal.
 You will fill out a major change form.
 Once the change is processed you may be assigned a new advisor.

 Make an appointment with your advisor (your advisor, his/her room number, as well as the week you are eligible to register are all sent through the mail) prior to registering.
 Make your appointment during your assigned week.
 Come to your appointment prepared with course selections appropriate to your major.
 Options for these courses can be found in your course catalog or by following this link for Course Offerings, or this link to the College catalog.
 You can also run a degree evaluation by logging into Banner Web.
 Remember to include alternate selections in case your first choices are closed.
 If you must cancel, call your advisor as soon as possible to notify him/her.